All Episodes

 You must conform to the way they want you to believe.

-Now you and I are not like that.
+Now, you and I are not like that.

-You and I are lazy fair.
+You and I are laissez-faire.

-We're content for everybody to live the life they want to live, and then we'll enter the arena of ideas and we'll try to persuade them to join us in the way we view life and the way we view liberty and freedom.
+We're content for everybody to live the life they want to live, and then we'll enter the arena of ideas, and we'll try to persuade them to join us in the way we view life and the way we view liberty and freedom.

-It must be reputation, character must be impugned, credibility.
+It must be reputation, character, must be impugned, credibility.

 It's all about their ideology.

-Liberalism is the denial of liberty, it's the denial of freedom, it is the imposition of restrictions on people.
+It is the imposition of restrictions on people.

 And they are not content to simply live the way they want to.

-You must do everything they want, think the way they think, and if you don't, you're either going to be punished or they'll try to relegate you to incident because you represent an enemy.
+And if you don't, you're either going to be punished or they'll try to relegate you to incident because you represent an enemy.

 You represent a threat to them.